mathewhauer/presidential-ages/DATA/README.md

 # Organization

-No data is natively housed within this folder.
-In order to generate data, please run the scripts located in the `SCRIPTS` folder.
-After scripts are run, this folder will be populated with the following datasets:
+This folder contains the following datasets:

-`raw-data-file.txt` - contains the raw data for underlying the analysis.
+`presidents.xlsx` - contains the raw data for underlying the analysis.

 # Correspondence
 For any issues with the functionality of the script please create an issue.